Katalia91/poem-generator/README.md

 ## Usage

-1. Enter a Topic: Type a subject into the input field.
+1. Enter training details: Type in the distance you want to train for and how many times per week you can run (e.g., “10 km, 3x per week”).

-2. Generate a Poem: Click "Submit" to generate a poem.
+2. Generate Plan: Click "Submit" to create your running plan.

-3. View the Poem: The AI will return a short poem formatted with proper line breaks.
+3. View Plan: The AI will return a structured training plan for up to 4 weeks.

 ## To-Do List